 Always ensure that the grey water tank valve is securely connected to the sewer hose before anything else.
 Once fastened properly, the valve must then be pulled to open.

-I generally leave the tank valves open when hooked up and stationary for a while in a warm place.
+I generally leave the gray tank valves open when hooked up and stationary for a while in a warm place.

 To know when the tank’s already empty, you can just try to hear closely if there’s still liquid coming through.
 Once it has gone silent, you should have successfully drained your tank now.
 Make sure to completely close the valve after draining to avoid any leaks.

 Pro tip: You may have heard of some RV owner leaving the grey tank valve open for it to drain continuously in the sewer.
 While this may sound like a good hack, you may want to reconsider if you have any of these problems:

 - A sewer smell from the system coming into to your RV.

 - Allowing the tank be at least ⅔ full before emptying is known to create a vortex that can help remove heavier waste solids or scums.